Soumyad3110/Soumyad3110/README.md

 ---

 ### 👋 Hi, I'm **Soumyadeep Dutta** — a passionate coder, AI-ML enthusiast, having keen interest in computer vision, LLMs, APIs!
-Currently a sophomore B.TECH student at KIIT DU, Bhubaneswar, INDIA.
+Currently a sophomore B.TECH CSE student at KIIT DU, Bhubaneswar, INDIA.
 I love keeping myself indulged into the world of ever-evolving technologies...
 Having strong command over Python programming, I keep interest in NLP and Cognitive thinking and multilingualism, I am here to connect with people, to make brighter ideas and projects making world a better place to live...
 ---

 ## 🌟 Discover my world of code, creativity & achievements